-Restylane – Dermal filler based with hyaluronic acid that removes facial wrinkles and adds volume to lips, cheeks Marionette Lines, Nasolabial Folds, Perioral Lines, Oral Commissures.
-FDA-approved dermal filler made of a biodegradable, non-animal stabilized hyaluronic acid (NASHA).
-Hyaluronic acid is a natural substance found in all living organisms and provides volume and fullness to the skin.
+Restylane – FDA approved dermal filler based with hyaluronic acid that removes facial wrinkles and adds volume to lips, cheeks Marionette Lines, Nasolabial Folds, Perioral Lines, Oral Commissures.
+Made of a biodegradable, hyaluronic acid (NASHA) which is non-animal stabilized.
+Hyaluronic acid is a natural substance seen in all existing organisms and presents volume and fullness to the skin.
 Restylane is a gel of hyaluronic acid.

 Restylane Lyft – Facial filler made with hyaluronic acid that reduces fine lines and facial wrinkles in the cheek area. – Anteromedial Cheek, Submalar Region, Zygomatic Arch, etc.

 Restylane Silk – very smooth filler that can help you achieve your ideal smile.
-Restylane Silk is the first FDA-approved product specifically designed for lip enhancement and the smoothing of wrinkles around the mouth in patients 21 years of age and older.
+FDA-approved Restylane Silk specially created for lip enhancement and the smoothing of creases around the mouth in patients 21 years of age and older.

 Sculptra – an all-natural, non-surgical treatment to restore the lost volume of aging to a more youthful appearance.
 Being a naturally occurring substance in the human body, Sculptra is eventually completely absorbed by the body.